The Savant Class

 Prerequisites: 4th-level Savant

 You know that the key to a healthy mind is a healthy body.
-You gain proficiency in either Athletics or Acrobatics.
-Whenever you make an ability check with that skill, you gain a bonus to your roll equal to one roll of your Intellect Die.
+You gain proficiency in Athletics or Acrobatics.
+If you are already proficient in that skill, then whenever you make a check with that skill, you can replace your d20 roll with your level.

 Riddles